chris-kamp/portfolio-react/README.md

 # About

-My web development portfolio, created in React and styled using Tailwind CSS.
+My (very outdated) web development portfolio, created in React and styled using Tailwind CSS.
 Check out the live version [here](https://www.chris-kamp.dev).